Nesta Helen Webster: Political views

 Webster favoured "traditional roles for women and believed women should primarily influence men to be better men", but was frustrated by limits on the careers open to women because she believed jobs should not just be for the money but should be purposeful professions.
 She saw marriage as limiting her choices, although her wedding financially allowed her to be a writer.
 She believed in raising women's education, and that the education they had been receiving was inferior to men's, making women less capable than they could be.
 She believed that, with better education, women would have substantial political capabilities to a degree considered "non-traditional", but without that education they'd be only as men imagined all women to be, the suppliers of men's and children's "material needs". "[S]he implied ... [that] women and men might well be true equals."
 She believed there had been "women's supremacy ... [in] pre-revolutionary France, when powerful women never attempted to compete directly with men, but instead drew strength from other areas where they excelled.
 She favoured women being allowed to vote and favoured keeping the British Parliamentary system for the benefit of both women and men, although doubted that voting would provide everything women needed, and thus did not join the suffrage movement.
+After the partial women's franchise was granted in 1918, she attacked proposals to lower the voting age for women from 30 to 21.
 In the 1920s, "her views on women had become more conservative", and she made them secondary to her conspiracy writing.

-Much of her conspiracy theories and theorizing was anti-German in nature, often combining this with her anti-Communism, claiming that Germans were allied with the Soviet Union.
-Within her obsession with secret societies the German Vereinigung Vergewaltigter Völker (League Of Oppressed People) and Druidenorden were among her obsessions.
-According to her, both of these organisation held a pro-Soviet bent.
-With regards to the VVV, she alleged that it derived from the League for Small and Subject Nationalities and was secretly funded by a mysterious American financier John de Kay.
-The point here is that because the founder of the League for Small and Small Subject Nationalities Dudley Field Malone was rumored to have been an attorney for the first Soviet Embassy in America.
-Similarly, the Druidenorden according to Webster was secretly led-by Count Ulrich von Brockdorff-Rantzau, who had served both as Foreign Minister of the Weimar Republic and as the ambassador to the Soviet Union.
+Much of her conspiracy theories and theorizing was anti-German in nature, often in combination with anti-Communism, claiming that Germans were allied with the Soviet Union.
+Within her obsession with secret societies, the German Vereinigung Vergewaltigter Völker (League of Oppressed People) and Druidenorden (International Grand Lodge of Druidism) were among her obsessions.
+According to Webster, both organisations had a pro-Soviet bent.
+With regards to the VVV, she alleged that it derived from the League for Small and Subject Nationalities and was secretly funded by a mysterious American financier, John de Kay.
+The founder of the League for Small and Small Subject Nationalities, Dudley Field Malone, was rumoured to have been an attorney for the first Soviet Embassy in America.
+Similarly, the Druidenorden, according to Webster, was secretly led by Count Ulrich von Brockdorff-Rantzau, who had served both as Foreign Minister of the Weimar Republic and as the ambassador to the Soviet Union.
 The activities she blamed the Druidenorden for included the nascent Zionist movement in Mandatory Palestine, as well as the activities of the Irish Republican Army.
-She went so far that when the Treaty of Rapallo was signed she placed her Anti-German views above her Anti-Semitic views, explicitly rejecting any claim that of a Jewish conspiracy behind it and argued that the Jews, "from the time of Frederick the Great had frequently acted as Prussia´s most faithful and efficient agents."
+She went so far that when the Treaty of Rapallo was signed, she placed her anti-German views above her antisemitic views, explicitly rejecting any claim that of a Jewish conspiracy behind it and argued that the Jews "from the time of Frederick the Great had frequently acted as Prussia's most faithful and efficient agents."